Blood: Classical Greek medicine

 Robin Fåhræus (a Swedish physician who devised the erythrocyte sedimentation rate) suggested that the Ancient Greek system of humorism, wherein the body was thought to contain four distinct bodily fluids (associated with different temperaments), were based upon the observation of blood clotting in a transparent container.
 When blood is drawn in a glass container and left undisturbed for about an hour, four different layers can be seen.
 A dark clot forms at the bottom (the "black bile").
 Above the clot is a layer of red blood cells (the "blood").
 Above this is a whitish layer of white blood cells (the "phlegm").
 The top layer is clear yellow serum (the "yellow bile").

 In general, Greek thinkers believed that blood was made from food.
 Plato and Aristotle are two important sources of evidence for this view, but it dates back to Homer's Iliad.
-Plato thinks that fire in our bellies transform food into blood.
-Plato believes that the movements of air in the body as we exhale and inhale carry the fire as it transforms our food into blood.
+Plato thought that fire in our bellies transformed food into blood, and that the movements of air in the body as we breathed carried the fire as it transformed our food into blood.
 Aristotle believed that food is concocted into blood in the heart and transformed into our body's matter.